ADORSYS-GIS/moodle-plugin/docs/guides/06-adorsys-theme_v1.md

 # 📘 How to Install and Use the Base Theme Plugin

-This guide will help you install the **Adorsys Theme v1** theme into your Moodle site using the ZIP release.
+This guide will help you install the **Adorsys Theme v1** theme into your Moodle site.

 ## ✅ Prerequisites